charishmav/AEIS-Retail-Demand-Intelligence/README.md

 ## Overview

-AEIS is an end-to-end AI-powered retail demand intelligence platform designed to forecast sales, generate business insights, explain predictions, and support future planning.
+AEIS is an end-to-end AI-powered retail demand intelligence platform designed to forecast demand, generate business insights, explain model decisions, and support future planning.

-The system combines machine learning, explainable AI, forecasting, API serving, and interactive dashboards into a production-style workflow.
+The platform combines machine learning, explainability, forecasting, API serving, and interactive analytics into a production-style workflow.

 ---